seznam/ima/docs/tutorial/static-view.md

 `<body>` elements.

 Finally, the document component must render three `<div>` elements, `#page`, `#revivalSettings` and `#scripts`.

-The first one will contain the current view.
+ - `#page` - is a place where current view is rendered.
-The second one will contain scripts used to initialize the environment for your application at the client side, while the third one will contain the JavaScript logic of your application.
+ - `#revivalSettings` - contains scripts used to initialize the environment for your application at the client side.
+ - `#scripts` - contains JavaScript logic of your application.

 The order is important as this will allow your users to see the whole of the page content before the application is fully loaded in the browser (remember, the content is first rendered at the server side).